Anarchist companionship: General principles and practices

-As state repression increased, groups of companions became increasingly closed off — to guard against police informants, any newcomer to a group was closely monitored for a period of time by the companions.
+As state repression increased, groups of companions became increasingly closed off, to guard against police informants, any newcomer to a group was closely monitored for a period of time by the companions.
 This included following the individuals or comparing the declared and actual financial resources of a given individual.
 If the information uncovered raised suspicions about someone, they could be publicly accused during a meeting and confronted by others, potentially leading to their exclusion from the movement.
 Such use of non-state intelligence was noted by state intelligence services, who wrote in France, for example:

+Anarchist groups appear to be open to everyone, but each member, once admitted, is carefully scrutinised.
+They are treated with suspicion until their exact position is known, including the workplace, their resources, and expenses.
+If their life is regular, all is well.
+If they spend a lot, they are observed to determine whether their expenses exceed their income.
+In such a case, they must justify their resources.
+If they cannot, they are quietly expelled.
+Several members have already been expelled in this manner.